-- → Each team will compete in an "N" number of matches (N is determined on the day of the competition as the detailed schedule is released), against 7 other teams. - → The scores of this round will be calculated based on the average of Cumulative Point Score for all "N" Matches.
+- → Each team will compete in an "N" number of matches (N is determined on the day of the competition as the detailed schedule is released), against 7 other teams. - The scores of this round will be calculated based on the SUM of Point Score for all "N" Matches.